innobright/help.innobright.com/src/overview/why-denoise.rst

    :scale: 100 %
    :align: center

+However, increasing sample count suffers from diminishing returns.
+Image quality typically improves by the square root of the number of samples;
-However sample count suffers from diminishing returns.
-As sample counts get higher and higher, the difference in quality becomes more and more subtle.
+this means that as sample counts get higher and higher, the difference in quality becomes more and more subtle.
+You have to spend more time rendering to good to better, and even more time to go from better to great.

 We can visualize the convergence with a graph showing the relationship between noise level and the number of samples taken in a render.

 .. image:: ./images/Sample_Converge_Plot.png
    :scale: 100 %